NetApp/trident/docs/kubernetes/operations/tasks/volumes.rst

 The ``-f string`` argument is required and specifies the path to the YAML or JSON PVC file.
 The PVC file is used by the volume import process to create the PVC.
-At a minimum, the PVC file must include the name, namespace, accessModes, storage size, and storageClassName fields as shown in the following example.
+At a minimum, the PVC file must include the name, namespace, accessModes, and storageClassName fields as shown in the following example.

 .. code-block:: yaml